 We are in the process of acquiring a third development site, the Macau Peninsula site, which has a size of approximately 6,480 square meters (approximately 1.6 acres), and is located on the shoreline of the Macau Peninsula near the current Macau Ferry Terminal.
-On May 17, 2006, our subsidiary, Macau Peninsula Developments, entered into a conditional agreement to purchase the site by acquiring all the outstanding shares of Sociedade de Fomento Predial Omar, Limitada, or Omar.
+On May 17, 2006, we entered into a conditional agreement to purchase the site by acquiring all the outstanding shares of Sociedade de Fomento Predial Omar, Limitada, or Omar.
 Omar is the current owner of the site.
 Dr. Stanley Ho is one of the five directors of Omar but owns no shares of Omar.
 The acquisition price in the conditional agreement we have entered into is HK\$1.5 billion (US\$192.8 million), of which we have paid a deposit of HK\$100 million (US\$12.8 million).
-Our purchase of the Macau Peninsula site remains subject to important conditions, some of which are not in our control, including approval of the Macau government of an extension of the deadline for completion of development on the site.
-The agreement completion deadline was first extended in January 2007 and again in July 2007 when we negotiated an extension of the completion deadline for the conditional agreement to the end of July 2008, in order to benefit from the additional flexibility in the actual completion timing of the purchase, which is subject to various closing conditions.
-Other than the extension of the purchase completion deadline, all other provisions of the agreement remain in force, and there were no fees associated with the extension.
-Completion of the purchase remains subject to (i) significant conditions in the control of third parties unrelated to us and the seller of the property and (ii) the approval of the Macau government.
-We are currently considering plans to develop the Macau Peninsula site into a mixed-use hotel, serviced apartment and casino facility aimed primarily at day-trip gaming patrons.
+Our purchase of the Macau Peninsula site remains subject to important conditions, some of which are not in our control, including approval of the Macau government of an extension of the deadline for completion deadline for the conditional agreement to the end of July 2008, in order to benefit from the additional flexibility in the actual completion timing of the purchase, which is subject to various closing conditions.
+Other than the extension of the purchase remains subject to (i) significant conditions in the control of third parties unrelated to us and the seller of the property and (ii) the approval of the Macau government.
+We are currently considering plans to develop the

+Macau Peninsula site into a mixed-use hotel, serviced apartment and casino facility aimed primarily at day-trip gaming patrons.
 If we acquire the site, we are targeting the middle of 2010 as our opening date.
 Based on preliminary estimates and conceptual designs, we have currently budgeted approximately US\$750 million for the total project costs of the Macau Peninsula project consisting primarily of land and construction costs, land premium costs, design and consultation fees.